How to Create a Windows ISO File: A Step By Step Guide

 In this Guide:

-Creating a Windows ISO file allows you to package your Windows installation files into a single, bootable image.
-ISO files are crucial for clean installations, backups, or deploying Windows across multiple devices.
-Here’s a step-by-step guide on how to create a Windows ISO file.
+Creating a Windows ISO file is a great way to bundle all your Windows installation files into one single, bootable image.
+These ISO files are essential for doing clean installs, making backups or setting up Windows on several devices.
+Let’s walk through the steps to create your very own Windows ISO file.

-• Backup Installation Media: Keep a digital copy of your Windows installer.
+• Backup Your Installation Media: It’s always smart to have a digital copy of your Windows installer handy.

-• Bootable USB Creation: Create bootable media for system recovery or installations.
+• Make Bootable USB Drives: You can create bootable media for system recovery or fresh installations.

-• Customization: Add drivers, updates, or settings to the installation files.
+• Personalize Your Setup: Feel free to add drivers, updates, or specific settings to your installation files.

 Pre-Requisites

-• Ensure at least 8-10 GB of free space for ISO creation.
+3. Enough Disk Space: Make sure you have at least 8-10 GB of free space available for creating the ISO.

 Method 1: Use Microsoft Media Creation Tool

-Microsoft provides an official tool to create ISO files for Windows installations.
+Microsoft has a handy official tool that helps you create ISO files for installing Windows.

 Steps: